grafana/mimir/pkg/scheduler/DESIGN.md

 - spends 32 ticks processing the slow queries

 Compare with the `Query Processing Time Utilization with Round-Robin` results and diagram above.
-The new system completes 8x more fast queries than the original system in the same time period.
+The new system allocates more query processing time to the fast queries and completes 8x more fast queries than the original system in the same time period.

 ##### Diagram: Query Processing Time Utilization with Querier-Worker Queue Prioritization